Plainfield, New Jersey: Health care

 Solaris Health System, the nonprofit company that owns Muhlenberg Regional Medical Center, asked for permission to close the hospital.
 This request has been opposed by People's Organization for Progress, an advocacy group based in Newark, New Jersey.
 The closing has been attributed to the large number of uninsured patients served by the hospital.

 Neighborhood Health Services Corporation (NHSC) is a 501(c)(3) nonprofit community health center serving the greater Plainfield and Elizabeth communities.
 NHSC has been designated a Federally Qualified Health Center (FQHC) by the U.S. Department of Health & Human Service's Bureau of Primary Health.
 NHSC's 340B Drug Pricing Program, in partnership with Drug Mart Pharmacy of South Plainfield, New Jersey, provides eligible patients access to outpatient drugs at significantly reduced prices.

 At the height of popularity in the 1950s through the 1970s, Plainfield was a hub for medical practices.
 Park Avenue was lined with doctors and medical offices and was nicknamed "Doctors Row".

-Plainfield Teacher's College hoax
+Plainfield Teachers College hoax

-Plainfield Teacher's College was a mythical institution created as a hoax by a duo of college football fans in 1941.
+Plainfield Teachers College was a mythical institution created as a hoax by two college football fans in 1941.
 The phony college's equally nonexistent football team had its scores carried by major newspapers including The New York Times before the hoax was discovered.